kysely-org/kysely-knex/README.md

 Kysely (pronounced “Key-Seh-Lee”) is a type-safe and autocompletion-friendly TypeScript SQL query builder.
 Inspired by Knex.
 Mainly developed for Node.js but also runs on Deno and in the browser.

-kysely-knex is a toolkit (dialect, type translators, etc.) that allows using your existing Knex setup with Kysely.
+kysely-knex is a toolkit (dialect, type translators, custom migration source, etc.) that allows using your existing Knex setup with Kysely.
 This'll allow you to gradually migrate your codebase from Knex to Kysely.

 ## Installation